p100mma/simil_clq_clustering/README.md

 # Structure of the repository

 This file contains information on input data and implementation of our numerical experiments.
+Rendered PDFs of Rmd notebooks contain additional docummentation and some extended results.

 ## Data information